 If you have an appliance emergency, (such as an expander is loose or uncomfortable) or you are unable to wear a removable appliance, we will book an appointment as soon as possible, continue to wear you appliance, if you are able, until we can advise you what to do.

-In the case of fixed braces, even if the breakage problem is not causing discomfort and does not attach to any elastics or appliances, it is still important to call and let us know where the problem is and what is broken,.
-We will either book an additional appointment if necessary or give you instructions to care for the area until your next scheduled appointment, It is very important that we know ahead of time about your problem, so we can set up for the procedure and allow additional appointment time.
-Your rime is valuable to us and if we are not advised in advance, we may not be able to repair the breakage and an extra appointment will be necessary to keep your treatment progressing.
+In the case of fixed braces, even if the breakage problem is not causing discomfort and does not attach to any elastics or appliances, it is still important to call and let us know where the problem is and what is broken.
+We will either book an additional appointment if necessary or give you instructions to care for the area until your next scheduled appointment.
+It is very important that we know ahead of time about your problem, so we can set up for the procedure and allow additional appointment time.
+Your time is valuable to us and if we are not advised in advance, we may not be able to repair the breakage and an extra appointment will be necessary to keep your treatment progressing.

 Because breakage is avoidable if our guidelines for eating and appliance care are followed, our policy is that after there have been three breakage problems (loose or broken brackets or bands) we have a charge of $50 for any future breakage.
 This is not an appointment fee, but it partially covers the additional material costs and treatment time incurred.
 The fee is per bracket or band.
 For instance, if a patient had broken a fourth and fifth bracket the fee will be $100 at the time the breakage is detected.